darshil0/gemini-pdf-retrieval-agent/WALKTHROUGH.md

     -   Uploaded files appear as a list below the upload area.
     -   Each file shows a red PDF icon, the filename, and the file size.
     -   You can remove individual files by clicking the "X" button next to them.
+4.  **Warning**: If the total size of files exceeds 200MB, an amber warning banner appears to alert you about potential performance impacts.

 ## 3. Defining Search Criteria